hein89/online-cv/README.md

 # My Online CV

-A responsive online CV built with HTML5 and CSS3.
+A responsive online CV built with HTML5, CSS3 and JavaScript.
 It features a vertical career timeline, a contact section with SVG icons, a modern navigation bar, and a clean, stylish design using custom fonts.

 ## Features